George Sumner Bridges

-George Sumner Bridges (born 26 September 1950) is an American sociologist and academic administrator who served as the president of The Evergreen State College from October 2015 through Spring 2021.
+George Sumner Bridges (born September 16, 1950) is an American sociologist and academic administrator who served as the president of The Evergreen State College from October 2015 through June 2021.

 Early life and education

 A native of Seattle, Washington, Bridges earned a Bachelor of Arts degree from the University of Washington, followed by a Master of Arts in criminology and PhD in sociology from the University of Pennsylvania.

 Career

 Government service

 While completing his doctoral work, he served for five years as a social scientist in the United States Department of Justice in the staff office of the United States Attorney General.
 One of his roles was as assistant administrator of the Federal Justice Research Program, conducting, designing, and funding research on federal legal policy.

 Academic career

 In 1981, Bridges accepted his first academic appointment in sociology at Case Western Reserve University.
 In 1982, he moved to his alma mater, the University of Washington, with an appointment in the department of sociology.
 At UW, he rose to the rank of professor and associate dean and associate vice provost of undergraduate education.
 In 2000, he was appointed dean and vice provost of undergraduate education.

 Bridges’ scholarly work has examined crime and its measurement as well as law and the administration of law and justice.
 He has published articles in leading professional journals and several books on these subjects.
 He studies the causes of racial disparities in imprisonment, identifying the mechanisms by which perceptual biases of racial and ethnic minorities give rise to disproportionately punitive outcomes for minority defendants in criminal cases.

 As dean and vice provost at the University of Washington, he led initiatives to advance innovation in teaching and learning for undergraduate students.